zinchenko-ihor/devops/readme.txt

    Сould not fulfill:
     3. Print environment variable with the value on a web page (if environment variable changed after container restart - the web page must be updated with a new value).
     4. Create an automatic deployment on ElasticBeanstalk for each push.
-Have errors with environment variable.
+(Have errors with followings arguments).
     5. Second container should be run right after a successful run of a database container.
 (I don't know how to implement this).
 Use env files to configure each service.